GSA/digitalgov-pra/_pages/clearance-process/index.md

 ## Plan ahead for PRA

+Most agencies estimate six to nine months for PRA clearance from agency development to OIRA’s decision.
+By law, this process in most cases includes at least three months of public comment.

-While the PRA approval process takes at least 90 days, you don’t have to extend your project timeline by 3 months.
-You can start the 60-day comment period in the Federal Register and consider public comments while developing the more detailed request for OMB review.
+However, you don’t need to extend your project timeline for PRA!
+You can start the 60-day comment period in the Federal Register and consider public comments while simultaneously developing the more detailed request for OMB review.

+PRA approval does take time, but it doesn’t have to all be done at the very end.
+Please note that if you are dealing with a collection of information stemming from a proposed rule the process is slightly different.
+Please reach out to your agency PRA officer to discuss this more.

 ## Process overview for standard clearance

-Most agencies estimate 6 to 9 months for PRA clearance from start to finish.
-By law, this process includes at least 3 months of public comment.

 {% include process.html steps=page.steps %}

 ### Develop the information collection request within your agency

 If [your collection needs PRA clearance]({{'do-i-need-clearance' | relative_url}}), it’s time to put together the basics of the information collection request (ICR).
-This first request won’t be reviewed by OMB, but it will require a Federal Register
-Notice for the public to review and comment on.
+This first request won’t be reviewed by OMB, but it will require a Federal Register Notice for the public to review and comment on.

 The Notice should include details about:

 - What information is being collected
 - Who you’re collecting it from
 - Why you’re collecting it
-- What is the estimated burden cost, i.e., the time (in hours), financial considerations, and paperwork needed for the collection
+- hat is the estimated burden cost, i.e., the time (in hours), financial considerations, and paperwork needed for the collection
 - How will the information be used once you’ve collected it

 This information helps the public understand your collection during the comment period.
 It will be important in writing a strong supporting statement when requesting approval from OMB.